 2016 – January – US Fish and Wildlife Service Biological Opinion, overdue on the Navy’s October 2, 2015 EIS for Northwest Training and Testing, is slated to be published.
 Navy’s Record of Decision not issued as of end of January.

 2016 – January – Documents (1, 2, 3) are leaked to Truthout News showing Navy SEALs plan to use (and have been using since 2014) 68+ beaches and State Parks in western Washington.
-Other documents show that state and federal agencies are unaware of this activity, and have not been consulted about impacts to endangered species, migratory birds, or cultural and historic properties.
+Other documents show that state and federal agencies were unaware of this activity, and were not consulted about impacts to endangered species, migratory birds, or cultural and historic properties.

 2016, July 15 – The 9th Circuit Court granted an appeal filed by the Natural Resources Defense Council that reversed a lower court decision upholding NOAA’s 2012 approval for the Navy to use low-frequency sonar for training, testing and routine operations.
 Specifically, this case was about the Navy’s towed low-frequency sonar array, which is so powerful that there are only 4 ships doing it, in 4 separate oceans.
 It’s for surveillance, and each sonar blast is at least 215 decibels and lasts for sixty seconds.
 It’s low-frequency so the noise travels for thousands of miles, affecting whales and other animals that depend on sound.
 The court did not address the Navy’s other sonar use in this decision, but it did make a distinction between peacetime and wartime use, in effect saying to NMFS, the law says you have to mitigate in peacetime, and you didn’t.